Before you write any piece of copy, you need to figure out if the idea you’re writing about is any good.

 And that’s something to remember when it comes to identifying good ideas.

-Too many people think good ideas need to be BIG ideas.
+Too many people think good ideas need to be big CRAZY ideas.

 They think they have to be incredible.
 But by aiming too high, they make their ideas incredible… i.e. NOT credible.

-Don’t be fooled into thinking your idea is good because it’s wild.
+But don’t be fooled into thinking your idea is good just because it’s wild.

 And don’t try to change people’s minds.